cgallinger/cgallinger.github.io/_posts/2023-02-15-asymptotic-intelligence.md

 ---
 title: "Asymptotic Intelligence"
 subtitle: "AI is growing smarter by feeding it the internet.
-What happens when it starts to eat itself?"
+What happens when it starts to consume itself?"
 excerpt: "AI is growing smarter by feeding it the internet.
-What happens when it starts to eat itself?"
+What happens when it starts to consume itself?"
 date: 2023-02-15T09:00:00-04:00
 published: true
 related: false